 The MDS case is significant for the finding that physical damage to property may not always be necessary for a business interruption claim under an all-risks policy, and that impairment of use alone may be sufficient.
 The potential impact of the decision in the face of Covid-19 and insurers’ denial of claims based on mandated shutdowns and loss of profits is significant.
 Still, the interpretation of “physical damage” is dependent on the type of policy in question, specific wording, and the unique factual context.
 So far insurers have had success in arguing their policies are intended to cover physical things, though these cases also show a gap between insurers and clients about what business interruption policies cover.

-The lawyers at Milosevic Fiske LLP in Toronto are skilled at providing strategic litigation advice across complex commercial matters including insurance claims.
+The lawyers at Milosevic & Associates in Toronto are skilled at providing strategic litigation advice across complex commercial matters including insurance claims.
 Our team has extensive experience advocating for our clients’ rights.
 To learn how we can help you call us at 416-916-1387 or contact us online to schedule a consultation.